 Column Headers – Best Practices

-Provide a label for each column in the column header.
+For each column, provide a label in the column header.
 In the default delivery, do not truncate the column header texts.
+Only let the text truncate if showing the full text would make the column too wide.
+Never wrap the text.

 For alignment of cell content, follow the guidelines below.